Physical Security Solutions During Coronavirus Pandemic

 • Securing information and data

 With the use of compartmentalization, assets will be protected beyond the typical physical security procedures of badges or access point controls.
-In these situations, physical security protocols may need to be extended through such tactics.
-Facilities may need to have controlled entries/exits, occupancy limits, and real-time tracking systems maintained by integrated electronic security systems.
+In these situations, physical security protocols may need to be extended through tactics such as compartmentalization.
+Facilities may need to have controlled entries/exits, occupancy limits and real-time tracking systems maintained by integrated electronic security systems.

-Looking to the future, other organizations that host large gatherings of people will have to reconsider what it looks like to gather in public.
-By assessing the current situation, more work in the future will rely on increased automation, autonomy, sensors, foot traffic management, and other controls to limit the number of people in close proximity.
+Looking to the future, other organizations that host large gatherings of people will have to rethink what it looks like to gather in public.
+By assessing the current situation, more work in the future will rely on increased automation, autonomy, sensors, foot traffic management and other controls to limit the number of people in close proximity.

 In terms of physical security, compartmentalization is a valuable solution when applied appropriately to the unique needs faced by each facility or industry.
 With rapidly changing health safety concerns, physical security is vital moving forward into an uncertain future.